American Baptist College

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about American Baptist College.
-With a net cost of $9,216 per year and median graduate earnings of only $41,216 ten years out, the estimated payback period exceeds 28.5 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at American Baptist College are a real concern.
+With a net cost of $9,216 per year and the typical graduate earning only $41,216 ten years out, the estimated payback period exceeds 28.5 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 38.9% graduation rate and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 38.9% graduation rate, a long payback period.

 Rankings & Links